viant/endly/example/rt/elogger/README.md

-# Reporter application - a simple report builder web service.
+# Logger - simple http request event logger

-This application was build to provide end to end testing example of web service application.
+This application was build to provide end to end testing example of etl application.

-Is uses mysql to register a pivot report definition, and to run reports.
+The end to end test provide uses to test aerospike to mysql backup with and without transformation.

 Prerequisites: